Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Acknowledgements

 \section{Acknowledgements}

 This research was funded by STW now NWO/TTW (the Netherlands) through the project “Sustainable engineering of the Rhine region of freshwater influence” (no. 12682).
 The authors would like to acknowledge A. Lefauve and P.F.
-Linden for making the experimental data available.
+Linden for making the experimental data available, and for fruitful input and discussions.